 Lasts for 30 days

-Three offer two unlimited data Pay As You Go add-ons, one of which costs £35 and lasts 30 days, the other costs £90 and lasts 90 days.
-They both come with unlimited minutes, unlimited texts, 5G at no extra cost, unlimited tethering, and worldwide roaming abroad in 71 destinations.
+Three offer one unlimited data Pay As You Go add-ons, which costs £35 and lasts for 30 days.
+The plan comes with unlimited minutes, unlimited texts, 5G at no extra cost, unlimited tethering, and worldwide roaming abroad in 71 destinations.

 Mobile broadband enables you to stay connected to the internet at home or on the move using a battery-powered mobile Wi-Fi device.

-Three currently offer unlimited mobile broadband with the Huawei 4G Plus MiFi device.
-It supports 4G speeds of up to 300Mbps, enables you to share internet with up to 10 devices at the same time, and has 350 hours of standby time.
+Three currently offer unlimited mobile broadband with the Three 4G MiFi device.
+It supports 4G speeds of up to 300Mbps, enables you to share internet with up to 32 devices at the same time, and has 300 hours of standby time.

 4G or 5G home broadband enables you to get internet for your household using a mains-powered router.
 It is an alternative to traditional fibre broadband, with one advantage being that you do not require a landline or engineer visit.

 At the time of writing, Three currently offer unlimited 4G home broadband with the 4G Hub with prices starting at £20 a month.

 It supports speeds of up to 600Mbps and can share internet with up to 64 devices at the same time.